mvalancy-mt/GraphDone/docs/detailed-overview.md

 ### Multi-Dimensional Priority System

-Each node has three priority dimensions that combine into a computed priority determining its position in the sphere.
+Each node has three priority dimensions that combine into a computed priority determining its visibility and resource allocation across the graph hierarchy.

 ```mermaid
 graph TB